Is UWorld Worth $400+? An Honest Look in 2026

 $419 for six months is meaningful money.
 For US students with access to student loans, this may be manageable.
 For IMGs, especially those who may be self-funding, living abroad, or managing exchange rate differences, $419 represents a significant sum.
 It is worth asking whether that money is the highest-leverage investment in your preparation.

-The honest answer is that it depends on your baseline, your timeline, and what else you are spending on preparation.
+The answer depends on your baseline, your timeline, and what else you are spending on preparation.
 UWorld is excellent, but excellence at a price that strains your budget can create stress that undermines the preparation itself.

 The best use case: a one-month focused sprint during dedicated